She said things like:

 This morning, I’m making a couple dozen of those magical muffins to put in the mail to my sweeties.

-I’m sending two boxes to Knoxville and one to DC packed with memories of home, Fall, and a whole lot of love.
+I’m sending two boxes to Knoxville and one to Washington DC packed with memories of home, fall, and a whole lot of love.

 Here’s the recipe.
 Give it a try and see if your family loves them as much mine does.